ggghosthat/ggghosthat/README.md

 Hello, glad to see you.

-I'am Ildar.
-Also I'am dotnet/C# enthusiast and poor student.
+I'am Ildar and dotnet/C# backend software enginer.
+Love integrate and use new concept and algorithms for the best performance.
+Love ❤️ discover new thingsin the world 🌎.
 I do a lot of things, may be some of them will interest you. ✌️